westy92/holiday-event-api-php/README.md

 ## Supported PHP Versions

-Latest version of the the Holiday and Event API supports all currently-supported PHP [releases](https://endoflife.date/php).
+The latest version of the the Holiday and Event API supports all currently-supported PHP [releases](https://endoflife.date/php).

 ## Authentication